shmugoh/whereisthegooglecar/README.md

 - A bunch of ESLint & type errors on the site monorepo
 - Image compression is somewhat messy
-- No domain... yet
 - `/remove_channel` stopped working for some reason - issue of channel_id having a relation with the other spottings table
+- JSON is not serialized correctly
+- RegEx month & source doesn't work as intended

 ## Future Plans

-- Search Button
 - Improve bot logging
-- Manual Submission through bot
-- Manual Submission through site (I personally have my doubts for this, may or may not be a thing)
 - Better specific spotting page
   - Source embed by left; location by right
+- Refactor CSS
+- Assign S3 Domain
+- Improve Image Preview (Width and Height from Backend)

 ## Funding - Keep the site online!

-If you really love this project, consider the maintenance costs.
+If you really love this project, consider supporting the maintenance costs.
-Your contribution will help cover the costs for running this project to stay online
+Your contribution will help cover the costs for running this project to stay online!

 You can do so by donating on Ko-fi or sponsoring on GitHub.
 Every bit of support is greatly appreciated!